Stephanie Bice: 2022

 Bice defeated primary challenger Subrina Banks in the Republican primary.
 She defeated Democratic candidate Joshua Harris-Till and Independent David Frosch in the general election.
+Redistricting made Bice's district much safer for her by shifting a mostly Latino sliver of Oklahoma City to the heavily Republican 3rd district.

 2024

 Bice drew no Republican primary challengers in 2024.
-In the general election, Bice defeated Democratic candidate Madison Horn.
+In the general election, Bice defeated Democratic candidate Madison Horn (unrelated to Kendra Horn, whom Bice had defeated in 2020).

+2026

+Bice drew no Republican primary challengers in 2026 and will face the Democratic nominee in the general election.

 Tenure and political positions

 In late 2020, Bice was identified as a participant in the Freedom Force, a group of incoming Republican members of the House of Representatives who "say they're fighting against socialism in America".

 On January 6, 2021, Bice voted to object to Arizona's and Pennsylvania's electoral votes in the 2020 presidential election.

 On January 20, the day of Joe Biden's inauguration, Bice was one of 17 newly elected House Republicans to sign a letter congratulating him and expressing hope of bipartisan cooperation.

 In March 2021, Bice voted against the American Rescue Plan Act of 2021.

 On May 19, 2021, Bice was one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the storming of the U.S. Capitol that year.

 Bice voted to provide Israel with military support following 2023 Hamas attack on Israel.

 In July 2025, Bice voted for the One Big Beautiful Bill Act.
 She also introduced a resolution saying that The Star-Spangled Banner should only be performed in English.

 In July 2025, Bice reaffirmed her support for government-backed research funding, saying she would fight against major cuts to institutions like the NIH.
 She also announced that she had secured commitments from Trump administration officials to ensure that more research dollars go to the Midwest.

+In January 2026, Bice was one of 57 Republicans who voted against blocking funding for federally driven “kill switch” vehicle technology, allowing regulators to move forward with systems that could monitor drivers and intervene in vehicle operation.

+Bice has been supportive of the 2026 Iran war.
+In June 2026, she voted against a war powers resolution that would have limited the war in Iran until congressional authorization for it was obtained.